isabella232/netappfiles-dotnetcore-nfs4.1-sdk-sample/README.md

 # What is anf-dotnetcore-sdk-nfs4.1-sample.dll doing?

-This sample project is dedicated to demonstrate how to deploy a Volume in Azure NetApp Files that uses NFS v4.1 protocol, similar to other exampes, the authentication method is based on a service principal, this project will create a single volume with a single capacity pool using standard service level tier and finally an NFS v4.1 Volume, there is a commented out section to remove created resources, if you want to perform the removal right after the creation operations, just remove the comments.
+This sample project is dedicated to demonstrate how to deploy a Volume in Azure NetApp Files that uses NFS v4.1 protocol, similar to other examples, the authentication method is based on a service principal, this project will create a single volume with a single capacity pool using standard service level tier and finally an NFS v4.1 Volume, there is a commented out section to remove created resources, if you want to perform the removal right after the creation operations, just remove the comments.
 For a more advanced example, please see the first item in the references section of this document.

 # How the project is structured